open-cloud/open-cloud.github.io.old/4_notes.md

    home page (and does not reflect changes made through the Customize tab).

-11. Reconcile OVX documentation about Neutron with the rest of the OpenStack install process.

-12. Slice objects should not be saved if creator is not set.
+11. Slice objects should not be saved if creator is not set.
 A non-admin should not be able to set the creator to someone else.

-13. Determine if Sliver.IP is a useful field or redundant with NetworkSlivers.
+12. Determine if Sliver.IP is a useful field or redundant with NetworkSlivers.
 Update admin to display the appropriate one (right now we display comma-separated NetworkSlivers addresses in Sliver list, but Sliver.IP in Sliver detail view)

 ##Incomplete and Undocumented Features